-In Year 12, students can select three to five A Level subjects, in addition to the compulsory core curriculum of PE, Physical PSHE, community service; Thai studies for Thai students; and the Extended Project Qualification (EPQ).
-The EPQ is part of the AQA Baccalaureate, which is a British qualification that complements A Levels with community service, a research project, and an additional AS level in critical thinking, global perspectives or general studies.
+In Year 12, students can select three to five A Level subjects, in addition to the compulsory core curriculum of PE, Physical PSHE, and community service; Thai studies for Thai students; and the Extended Project Qualification (EPQ).
+The EPQ is part of the AQA Baccalaureate, which is a British qualification that complements A Levels with community service, a research project, and an additional AS level in critical thinking, global perspectives, or general studies.
 The school explains its decision to introduce this to the curriculum by saying,

 “Universities support and value the EPQ as evidence of a student’s ability to use a range of skills that are vital for successful study in higher education – including development of independent learning, self-management and research ability.”

-As well as graduating with A Levels, students leave the school with a Bangkok Prep High School Diploma, which is graded on academic success, extra-curricular activities and community service.
+As well as graduating with A Levels, students leave the school with a Bangkok Prep High School Diploma, which is graded on academic success, extra-curricular activities, and community service.

 Since moving to the new campus, Bangkok Prep has made several changes to its secondary curriculum.
 The school day remains the same – 8am until 3.20pm – but lessons have been extended to 60 minutes to allow for “deeper learning”; head of secondary Nigel Wilsonlock says that “moving from seven to six lessons in the day will ensure there is less disruption to the flow of learning”.

-Other changes include an enrichment programme for students who need extra help in specific academic areas; the introduction of new subjects at IGCSE and A Level including Spanish, photography, graphic design, gymnastics, media studies, human biology, astronomy, food technology, statistics, film-making, sport science and dance; and an in-school assistance programme that gives Year 12 and 13 students the opportunity to volunteer in the administration department or a class of their choice.
+Other changes include an enrichment programme for students who need extra help in specific academic areas; the introduction of new subjects at IGCSE and A Level, including Spanish, photography, graphic design, gymnastics, media studies, human biology, astronomy, food technology, statistics, film-making, sport science, and dance; and an in-school assistance programme that gives Year 12 and 13 students the opportunity to volunteer in the administration department or a class of their choice.